kirk-sfe/ble_thingspeak/README.md

 Received callback data 82.99400329589844 35.5087890625 84888.453125
 200
 ```
 If the system connects to the device, "Connected: True" is printed.
-After that, each line is the data values sent to ThingSpeak and then the HTTP return code (200= success, 400 = error)
+After that, each line is the data values sent to ThingSpeak followed by the  HTTP return code (200= success, 400 = error)

+The data values should show up on your ThingSpeak channel